-Each PwC member firm participates in an annual Global People Survey, administered across the network to all of our partners and staff.
-PwC New Zealand is responsible for analysing and communicating results locally, along with clearly defined actions to address feedback.
+Each PwC firm participates in an annual Global People Survey, administered across the network to all of our partners and staff.
+PwC New Zealand leadership is responsible for analysing and communicating results locally, along with designing and implementing clearly defined actions to address feedback.